Are you an experienced Salesforce Admin looking for ways to help manage scope and bring greater efficiency to your projects?

 The first step in scope management is understanding the business needs and objectives that must be met through implementing a Salesforce solution.

-The project manager must also ensure that these business needs are documented and communicated to all stakeholders to avoid miscommunication or misunderstanding.
+To avoid miscommunication or misunderstanding, the project manager must also ensure that these business needs are documented and communicated to all stakeholders.

 Once these requirements have been established, it is up to the project manager to define clear boundaries for the scope of work.
-This involves understanding what tasks need to be accomplished within the defined time frame and budget and which activities are out of scope for this project.
+This involves understanding what tasks must be accomplished within the defined time frame and budget and which activities are out of scope for this project.

 🔥 SUBSCRIBE! 🔥